 I got up from behind the desk and stepped into the hall to go after her, and she was gone.
 The hall was empty.
 A dream again?
 Going crazy?
 Had Sandy seen this same woman in the green dress wandering the house too?
 What of the other two sculptures?
 Were they significant?
 And that horrible gurgling in the attic.

 I turned on all the lights in the house after I saw her.
 I couldn’t get the sound of the groan in the attic out of my head.
 With the skeleton key, I locked the attic door, then went downstairs into the living room to watch TV and calm myself.

 I looked up at the bust of the woman on the mantel.
 It was as if she was looking right at me again.
 It was her in the hall upstairs who walked past the study door.
-I almost went up to the fireplace to turn it around to face the wall.
+I almost went up to the fireplace to turn the bust around so that it faced the wall.
 Instead, I left the couch and walked into the dining room to check out the other bust on the end table in there.

-I picked up the bust of the girl with the short hair.
-This girl looked young.
-Teens maybe.
+I picked up the bust of the young girl with the short hair.
+She was in her teens maybe.
 Finally, I went into the sanctuary, sat in the wicker chair, and studied the third sculpture on the table next to the grandfather clock.
 I looked at her sad face.
 “And who are you?”
 I asked out loud, as if the bust could answer.

 Around three in the morning, drowsiness finally caught up with me.
 I went to bed but didn’t sleep well.
 I awoke the next morning after only about five hours of sleep and had to get away from the house for the day.
 I went to the small diner in town called Colombo’s for breakfast.